Table of contents

 Now that people are concerned about their health and safety more than ever, the “right” choice could become a matter of health and safety in consumers’ minds.
-Could selecting the “wrong” mask lead to COVID exposure?
-Is eating outside or engaging in curbside delivery a risk?
-This “wrong” choice could lead to consequences for their health, so much so that some consumers may stay home out of fear.
+Could selecting the “wrong” mask lead to potential COVID exposure?
+Is dining outside or engaging in curbside delivery a risk?
+This “wrong” choice could lead to consequences for their health, so much so that some consumers may even stay home out of fear.

 There are several ways your business can combat consumers’ analysis paralysis and help them make a shopping or purchasing decision.